A Quantitative Study of SMS Phishing Detection: Related Works

-The existing literature on smishing detection falls short in comprehensively addressing user perceptions regarding smishing.
+The existing literature on smishing detection falls short in comprehensively addressing user perceptions.
 Loxdal et al. \cite{loxdal2021phishing} conducted a phishing detection user study where participants used the browser app from within a smartphone instead of a computer.
 They found those who focused on the URL were more likely to correctly determine legitimacy than those who focused on other aspects of the site.
-As far as we have ascertained, no study has investigated human factors in smishing attacks.
-Yeboah-Boateng et al. \cite{yeboah2014phishing} conducted a study in which the researchers asked users about their perceptions of not just smishing, but also phishing and vishing.
-The study found that the threat of smishing was between extremely low to moderate amongst their participants.
+Yeboah-Boateng et al. \cite{yeboah2014phishing} conducted a study in which researchers asked users about their opinions and perceptions of not just smishing, but also phishing and vishing.
+The study found that most users had a low level of concern for the threat of smishing, despite 15\% of their participants being victims of smishing scams.